Eamon (video game): Monsters

 All non-player characters in Eamon, regardless of their form or disposition, are referred to as "monsters".
 The monsters that players must face depend on the style of the adventure and range from the conventional fantasy staples of dragons, goblins, orcs and wizards, to wild animals, zombies, mummies, ghosts, machines, other humans (both friendly and hostile) and many more.

 Monsters share most of the same attributes as player characters.
 A key exception is that monsters have "friendliness" rather than charisma, a rating that along with the encountering player's charisma determines how the monster will behave toward the player.
 Friendly monsters may accompany the player through the adventure and fight on the player's behalf, while unfriendly ones may ignore or attack the player.
 Monsters also possess a "courage" attribute that determines how likely they are to flee from combat or pursue the player.

 Adventures

-More than 270 individual Eamon adventures have been written by various authors to work with the Eamon system.
+At least 280 individual Eamon adventures have been written by various authors to work with the Eamon system.
 These adventures range from very simple, 20-room outings to complex works spanning multiple diskettes.
 With few exceptions, each adventure stands alone and does not depend on the user completing any others.
 Although a majority of the adventures are fantasy-themed, some adventures occupy contemporary or science fictional settings.
 Most adventures include some degree of customization, adding new commands or other special game features above and beyond those included in the base Eamon program.